Auschwitz Visit: All You Need to Know

 - Private 3,5 hours Tour only for you / your group

-- Private transport from your Hotel or Apartment in Krakow.
-Only for you / your group.
+- Private transfer from your Hotel or Apartment in Krakow.
+Only for your group.

 - Round-trip door-to-door transfers to Auschwitz-Birkenau are provided.

 Prices are per group - not per person.

 1-8 pax 9-10 pax 11-15 pax €290 €350 €490

 - Stop for lunch in Oswiecim city center for 1 hour: €50 / group (The food + drinks are paid for by the travelers).